NX-OS Smart Licensing Using Policy on Nexus Switches

 Topology 1: Connected to CSSM through CSLU |

-The communication between PI to CSLU, and CSLU to CSSM occurs online through HTTPS mode.
-The switch Service Port is 8182, and the REST API Port number is 8180.
+The communication from the Product Instance (PI, for example, a switch) to CSLU, and CSLU to CSSM occurs online through HTTPS mode.
+The switch service port is 8182, and the REST API port number is 8180.

 Choose the method of communication depending on your network’s security policy.